-I usually opt for cotton Leigh jeans from Topshop.
-They’re soft and comfortable but they’re easy to dress up for the evenings too.
+I usually opt for whichever jeans are my current favourites.
+You can’t go wrong with a comfy pair of black skinny jeans.
+My favourites at the moment are the classic Levi’s 501’s.
 I have them in a few different colours but black is the best for travel because they’ll match everything and no one really notices them, so you can get away with wearing the same jeans for days (don’t judge).

 If you’re staying in a hotel you can guarantee you’ll be provided with shampoo and shower gel so leave these at home.
 This means that most guys can get away with nothing more than a travel sized deodorant and toothpaste.

 Most ladies will find it a little more difficult because there are some toiletries you just can’t leave home without.

 I have a whole post over here about travelling with hand luggage toiletries and some nifty little products to make it easier to travel light!
 These tiny refillable pots are genius to help travel light with things like makeup and lotions.

 #5.
 Take an iPad/tablet

 Cut down on tickets, books, magazines, a laptop, games, notepads, music, maps and travel guides and simply pack a tablet.
 My hand luggage used to be chocker with all sorts of entertainment options but now I just have my iPad and it’s made travelling so much easier.